 It is not uncommon to have the insurer label your condition as non-catastrophic even if you feel it is catastrophic.
 If this occurs and you disagree with the decision, you can request a hearing with an administrative law judge.

-Call our work injury attorneys at the Bader Law Firm in Savannah for help with your case.
+Call our work injury attorneys at Bader Scott Injury Lawyers in Savannah for help with your case.
 We can help gather the medical evidence necessary to substantiate your claim and fight diligently to win the full amount of benefits to which you are entitled.
 Contact us today at 678-562-5595 for a free consultation.